 - Examining Olde Towne and the Fremaux Corridor in conjunction with design guidelines, annexation, and other issues that will help the City of Slidell determine the fate of this important corridor, its new I-10 exchange, and status as the gateway to Olde Towne.

 The team was led by Jeff Soule, FAICP, APA's director of outreach and international programs.
-Other members included: Rollin Stanley, AICP, director of the Montgomery County (Maryland) Planning Department; Jason Beske, AICP, chair of the APA Urban Design and Historic Preservation Division; and Heather Deutsch, an APA member and manager with the Rails to Trails Conservancy.
+Other members were Rollin Stanley, AICP, director of the Montgomery County (Maryland) Planning Department; Jason Beske, AICP, chair of the APA Urban Design and Historic Preservation Division; and Heather Deutsch, an APA member and manager with the Rails to Trails Conservancy.